 4. Skin Elasticity – restoring the balance in epidermal ecosystem improves skin’s elasticity.
 In turn, skin appears firmer and looks more youthful

-5. Minimized* appearance of wrinkles – unhealthy lifestyle, environmental influences, and imbalances in your skin make it susceptible to the formation of wrinkles.
-Probiotic skincare products nourish your skin and feed it with good bacteria.
-Thanks to improves* skin elasticity, these products can also minimize appearance of wrinkles and fine lines
+5. Minimized appearance of wrinkles – unhealthy lifestyle, environmental influences, and imbalances in your skin making it susceptible to the formation of wrinkles.
+Probiotic skin care products nourish your skin and feed it with good bacteria.
+Thanks to improves skin elasticity, these products can also minimize the appearance of wrinkles and fine lines

 6. Clear Complexion – even if you use a cleanser every day, there is still some impurities it cannot eliminate.
 Besides impurities, dead skin cells can build up, clog your pores and cause inflammation.
 Probiotic skincare products can act as exfoliants that eliminate these impurities and give you a clear, radiant complexion